NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/study.md

 <img src="/img/project/publish.png" width="1000"/>
 </div>

 Clicking on **Why can't I publish?** leads to a new page similar to the [step-3 of the submission pipeline](/docs/submission-guides/submission/upload#complete---step-3).
 Here you can find either red <span style={{color:"red"}}>x</span> or green <span style={{color:"green"}}>✓</span> to indicate the existence or absence of the metadata respectively.
 Whenever the red <span style={{color:"red"}}>x</span> exists, it is accompanied by an `Edit` button to facilitate providing the missing data.
-If the datasets validation fail, the study validation fails too as a parent, which can be inferred from the red highlighting of its name.
+If the datasets validation fails, the study validation fails too as a parent, which can be inferred from the red highlighting of its name.
 More on validating datasets in the [dataset page](/docs/submission-guides/data-model/dataset#validation)

 <div style={{textAlign: 'center'}}>
 <img src="/img/study/validation.png" width="1000"/>